d12frosted/elpa-mirror/stable-melpa/dirvish-readme.txt

-`dirvish.el' is a minimalistic file manager based on `dired-mode'.
+`dirvish' is a minimalistic file manager based on `dired-mode'.
 It is inspired by ranger (see https://github.com/ranger/ranger), which is a terminal file manager that shows a stack of the parent directories, and updates its parent buffers while navigating the file system with an optional